Let’s start this post with a question!

 The term opinion spamming refers to unethical activities such as posing fake reviews that mislead the consumers, for example: writing good things about a product that doesn’t merit the glowing review.
 Fake reviews also come in the form of negative opinions about competing products and businesses.
 This damages the reputation of the competition.
 It becomes obvious why detecting fake reviews is critical for both the consumer, and a business.

-Detection or identification of fake reviews or opinion spamming involves the use of relational modeling, graph-based methods, pattern discovery, and supervised learning.
-Some of the signals that can be used include:
+Detection or identification of fake reviews or opinion spamming involves the use of relational modeling

 - Relationships: The complexity of relationships that exists among the entities (products, stores, etc), reviews, and reviewers